 - Negotiations were made with no participation from Germany.
 The nation was forced to sign under threat that the Allies would invade.
-Many in Germany felt the government had betrayed the nation.
+Many in Germany felt the government had betrayed its citizens by signing.

-- The U.S. never ratified the treaty President Woodrow Wilson worked to negotiate.
+- The U.S. never ratified the treaty President Woodrow Wilson had worked to negotiate.

-- Subsequent treaties modified Allied occupation of Germany and the timescale for payment of reparations.
+- Subsequent treaties modified Allied occupation of Germany and the timescale for reparation payments.